BiniyamSishah/BiniyamSishah.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my Ph.D. in civil, Chemical and Environmental Engineering, with a specialization in [Fluid Dynamics and Environmental Engineering](http://dottorato.dicca.unige.it/eng/fluamb/) from the University of Genoa, Italy.
+I obtained my Ph.D. in civil, Chemical and Environmental Engineering, with a specializing in [Fluid Dynamics and Environmental Engineering](http://dottorato.dicca.unige.it/eng/fluamb/) from the University of Genoa, Italy.

 My previous experiences working in the academy, consulting, and construction sectors inspired me to pursue a Ph.D.
 The further one immerses in the field of hydraulic and hydrologic engineering it becomes clear that the ability of the professional to engage in cross-cutting work depends on the level of [Computational Fluid Dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) (CFD) knowledge he/she has.
 The main reason is that fluid flow is governed by partial differential equations representing conservation laws of [mass](https://en.wikipedia.org/wiki/Conservation_of_mass), [momentum](https://en.wikipedia.org/wiki/Momentum), and [energy](https://en.wikipedia.org/wiki/Conservation_of_energy).
 Understanding the principles behind and gaining the ability to solve such problems efficiently in a computer architecture, such as with [High-Performance Computing](https://it.wikipedia.org/wiki/High_Performance_Computing) (HPC), gives the professional advantage over any given problem in hydraulic or hydrological engineering.
 In this regard, I can confidently state that now, I am well equipped to tackle any of the hardest problems in the field of Water resources engineering.